dp-singh/DogsApp/README.md

 ## About

-Sample project that build with MVVM clean architecture Unit tests are written with JUnit4, MockK, Truth, MockWebServer.
-Data, Domain, and ViewModel tests.
+App is build with MVVM Clean Architecture with Coroutines, Koin, Jetpack Libs.
+Unit tests are written with JUnit4, MockK, Truth.

+Unit test cases are covered for the following classes.
+- [x] ViewModel.
+- [x] UseCases.

 ## Overview
 * Gradle Kotlin DSL is used for setting up gradle files with `buildSrc` folder and extensions.